 I had the rack on and off the bike several times, once to put it in a VW Polo (with very limited space) and a few times for a luggage free spin on a 'rest' day.
 If you happen to transport your bike a lot, you'll appreciate the Quick Rack.
 Or if you simply want to dabble in some lightweight touring on a bike that’s otherwise rack-free, this is a superb solution.

 What can I say about performance?
 I was genuinely a little nervous about something that clamped with just two levers and a quick-release, I shouldn’t have been.
 Naturally I ensured I was within the 20kg payload.
 (Out of interest, this enabled me to tour with my usual clothing and personal belongings, a stove, sleeping bag, roll mat and tent, admittedly all lightweight).
 I could detect a very marginal ‘sway’ when out of the saddle - it’s not the rigid set-up that a rack bolted to a frame using 4 eyelets gives) but after a couple of days I’d got used to this.
-While I was primarily on the road I also covered plenty of kilometres on gravel and rougher forest trails.
+While I was primarily on the road I also covered plenty of kilometers on gravel and rougher forest trails.
 Nothing posed problematic for the rack.

 Since the platform is rather minimal in terms of tubing, attaching panniers is no issue; there is plenty of rail available for the hooks to sit on.